alexvasilikop/ChromGenomePlot/README.md

 python3 chromgenomeplot.py cov_het -h
 python3 chromgenomeplot.py feature -h
 ```
-This will return the required positional (ordered arguments) for each analysis subtype.
+This will return the help message and required positional (ordered arguments) for each analysis subtype.
 For example:
 ```
 python3 chromgenomeplot.py feature -h
 ```